Worthies/Files/README.md

 - `-port <port>` - Port to listen on (default: 8080)
 - `-dir <directory>` - Working directory to serve files from (default: current directory)
 - `-i <config>` - Enable intelligent MIME recognition for browser-viewable multimedia.
 Use `true` for default mappings, or specify custom mappings in format: `ext1,ext2:mime/type;ext3:mime/type2,v` where `,v` indicates viewable in browser (optional)
+- `-auth <rule>` - Enable HTTP Basic authentication and authorization rules.
+Rules can be in these formats:
+  - `password` — A single password string; any username is accepted if this password matches.
+  - `username:password` — Username and password pair with full `rw` access.
+  - `username:password:permission:pattern` — Username, password, permission (one of `r`, `w`, `rw`), and a glob-style pattern describing the path(s) this rule affects (e.g., `public/*`, `*.txt`).
+Patterns are converted to a regular expression and anchored against the entire path.
+  - The `-auth` flag may be provided multiple times, and each flag value can contain multiple comma-separated rules (e.g., `-auth "u1:p1,u2:p2"`).
+When any auth rule matches, access is granted according to matched permissions.

 ### Examples